 First, let’s make sure we’re clear on a few things.
 Mean bosses are never good bosses—that’s definitely not what I’m talking about when I say “tough.”

 Bosses that push you around or make your work environment uncomfortable are simple never going to be good bosses or bosses that help you grow as a professional.
 Those are the bosses you want to avoid.
 (And I know it’s not easy, but this is one of those instances in which you need to turn to your human resources officer.)

 But reporting to someone who expects your very best—and maybe even a little better than your best—forces you to push your own limits.
 And that’s a great thing!

 The thing about creative work is that it can pretty much always be different or somehow better.
 You’ll never reach a point of perfection.
 A tough creative director makes you keep perfecting your copy past the place where you’d normally stop.

 And, of course, pushing your limits is part of what’s going to help you to grow into a better copywriter.
 Growth is uncomfortable and, again, a little bit scary, but it’s necessary.
-You can only be guided so far on this kind of journey; a tough creative director forces you to find your own way but helps to course-correct you if you’re starting to head in the wrong direction.
+You can only be guided so far on this kind of journey.
+A tough creative director forces you to find your own way but helps to course-correct you if you’re starting to head in the wrong direction.

 Just as you want a job that challenges you, you want a boss that challenges you, as well.
-You, your talent and your career deserve it.
+You, your talent, and your career deserve it!

-Your turn!
 Have you had a “tough” boss?
 What was the experience like?
 Let us know in the comments below!